d-ries/linux-essentials/08_filters/exercises/filters/99_exercises.md

 Go to your homefolder.
 Paste all shown files and folders (not the hidden ones) from the directory one after the other and count the number of words.
 The result is only a number

 ## Task 10
-Show all installed packages, but online show the name and version in alphabetical order.
+Show all installed packages, but only show the name and version in alphabetical order.

 ?> <i class="fa-solid fa-circle-info"></i> Hint: You need to use tr to make it easier.